PennVR/unreal-project-materials-and-textures/README.md

 * Features to be completed by Alpha Demo:
    * Basic Arrow Shooting
    * Basic Assets in Level
+   * Xbox Controllers Working

 More meetings

-Tuesday, February 21: Beta Demo
+Thursday, February 23: Beta Demo
 * Features to be completed by Beta Demo:
   * Both types of arrow shooting
   * Teleportation
-  * Basic multiplayer
-  * More detailed asset-building: castle, paths, etc.
+  * More detailed asset-building: castle, towers, etc.
+  * Improved game logic - game-ending logic
+  * Vive Controllers Working

 More meetings